shivam2k15/Batooni/README.md

 # Batooni
-Batooni ia an chat App for people who like to talk.
+Batooni is a chat App for people who like to talk.